-The County Fire Chief has done an excellent job of placing the 16 slip-on units within Garfield County so that a wildland engine is generally located throughout the areas of the county where fire occurrence is the highest and where there is a willing host who will make a commitment to attending required training and respond to wildland fires when needed.
+The County Fire Chief has done an excellent job of placing the fire apparatus Golden Valley County so that a wildland engine is generally located throughout the areas of the county where fire occurrence is the highest and where there is a willing host who will make a commitment to attending required training and respond to wildland fires when needed.

-No written agreements have been developed between Garfield County and the two federal agencies with which they work.
+No written agreements have been developed between Golden Valley County and the two federal agencies with which they work.